 Students cannot wear:

-- Images, logos or language that portray: ethnic prejudice, racism, sexism, vulgarity, gang-related markings, obscenities, profanity, hate speech, and/or pornography
+- images, logos or language that portray: ethic prejudice, racism, sexism, vulgarity, gang-related markings, obscenities, profanity, hate speech, and/or pornography

-- For safety considerations, clothing items must not obscure the face or ears except as a religious observance.
+- for safety consideration; clothing items must not obscure the face, except as a religious observance.

 UGDSB philosophy on Student Dress Codes: